 Avoid promoting yourself and your business every time.
 LinkedIn Groups are like real-life social circles: the person who’s always talking about themselves and selling things can get annoying.
 Instead, try to earnestly connect with others by answering questions or offering your advice.
 Sooner or later, the right opportunity to promote yourself and your business will present itself.

-LinkedIn tip: Explore paid o
+LinkedIn tip: Explore paid options

 LinkedIn also offers a variety of paid options you may want to explore.
 These are geared around three concepts: enhance your brand, grow your network and promote your business.